laras126/wceu-2018/docs/index.md

 Debrief:

-1. What did you learn about how a block is structured?
+* What did you learn about how a block is structured?
+* What is the difference between the `edit` and `save` view of a block?
+* What does the function `registerBlockType` do? (don't think too much about this one...)

-### Part 4: Finding Answers in Gutenberg's Source (10:50)
+### Part 4: Finding Answers in Gutenberg's Source (10 minutes)

-Exercise (switch drivers):
+<input type="checkbox"/> Switch drivers!

 1. <input type="checkbox"/> View the source of Gutenberg [on Github here](https://github.com/WordPress/gutenberg).
 2. <input type="checkbox"/> Find the location of the source code for core blocks